-- is, or has been, employed in an executive capacity by the entity or any of its child entities and there has not been a period of at least three years between ceasing such employment and serving on the Board; - is, or has within the last three years been, a partner, director or senior employee of a provider of material professional services to the entity or any of its child entities; - is, or has been within the last three years, in a material business relationship (e.g. as a supplier or customer) with the entity or any of its child entities, or an officer of, or otherwise associated with, someone with such a relationship; - is a substantial security holder of the entity or an officer of, or otherwise associated with, a substantial security holder of the entity: - has a material contractual relationship with the entity or its child entities other than as a director; - has close family ties with any person who falls within any of the categories described above; or - has been a director of the entity for such a period that his or her independence may have been compromised.
+- is, or has been, employed in an executive capacity by the entity or any of its child entities and there has not been a period of at least three years between ceasing such employment and serving on the Board; - is, or has within the last three years been, a partner, director or senior employee of a provider of material professional services to the entity or any of its child entities; - is, or has been within the last three years, in a material business relationship (e.g. as a supplier or customer) with the entity or any of its child entities, or an officer of, or otherwise associated with, someone with such a relationship; - is a substantial security holder of the entity or an officer of, or otherwise associated with, a substantial security holder of the entity; - has a material contractual relationship with the entity or its child entities other than as a director; - has close family ties with any person who falls within any of the categories described above; or - has been a director of the entity for such a period that his or her independence may have been compromised.

-The Board assesses the independence of each non-executive director and considers that Mr Harding.
-Ms Birkensleigh and Mr Clement are Independent Directors.
-The Board acknowledges that Mr de Nys and Mr Bittar are not independent directors by virtue of their association with a substantial shareholder, the IMC Pan Alliance Group; and Mr Burgess, appointed after the reporting period, is also considered not to be independent by virtue of his association with a substantial shareholder, Samuel Terry Absolute Return Fund.
+The Board assesses the independence of each non-executive director and considers that Mr Harding, Ms Birkensleigh and Mr Clement are Independent Directors.
+The Board acknowledges that Mr Bittar is not an independent director by virtue of his association with a substantial shareholder, the IMC Pan Alliance Group; and Mr Burgess, is also considered not to be independent by virtue of his association with a substantial shareholder, Samuel Terry Absolute Return Fund.